 Arts and Sciences is an enriched program that emphasizes the interconnections of knowledge across its various disciplines.
-The program follows a rigorous course of study in Mathematics, Sciences, Social Sciences, and it incorporates courses in the Visual Arts.
+The program follows a rigorous course of study in Mathematics, Sciences, Social Sciences, and incorporates courses in Visual Arts.

 WHAT DISTINGUISHES THE PROGRAM OFFERED AT JAC FROM OTHERS LIKE IT

 John Abbott is the only public English CEGEP to offer the Arts and Sciences program.
 Our program involves a somewhat reduced complement of science and math courses in comparison to the College’s Science program.
-This allows Arts ans Sciences students to prepare for science studies at university while also exploring the social sciences and visual arts.
+This allows Arts ans Sciences students to prepare for science studies at university while also exploring social sciences and visual arts.
 The Arts and Sciences Humanities and English courses constitute an expansive sequence that will help students contextualize and reflect critically on knowledge learned in this comprehensive program’s distinct areas of study.

 - You are curious